PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 }
 ```

-`strcmp` returns (gives back) a number.
-If the words were equal it gives back `0`, so in the if statement we check if the result is `0`.
+`strcmp` takes in two strings, compares them and returns (gives back) a number.
+If the words were equal it gives back `0`, so in the if statement we check if the result is `0` (meaning that the strings matched).

 Compile this code using `make do_while`, then run it using `./do_while`

 If you typed "yes" then the response will have been "yes!"

-Now what we want is to prompt the user and ask them to give us "yes", but if the user doesn't give us "yes" then the code should repeat.
+Now what we want is to prompt the user and ask them to give us "yes", but if the user doesn't give us "yes" then the code should repeat (and ask the user again).

 Delete the code for "if strcmp(answer is "yes")"

-(change your code ot the following)
+(change your code to the following)
 ```c
 #include <stdio.h>
 #include <string.h>